EllieJ87/Ranger-Game/README.md

 - The modal has a ‘Reset’ button where the user can click to clear the form if they wish
 - If the user decides not to contact me when they have clicked the ‘Email’ icon there is an option ‘X’ button in the top right-hand corner, so they have to option to dismiss the overlay box
 - The modal dismiss is also added so the user can click outside of the modal if they do not wish to submit a form

+__*Updated:25-11-2021*__

+- After feedback with Mentor regarding the validation for this it was decided for this feature to be temporarily removed.
+- I will come back to this validation error when I have a bit more time to develop this feature more.
+- See the testing documentation for the issues related to this feature

 ### <a name="homemodal">Home (Modal)</a>